 5.2 Elimination round

-Elimination round takes place on Sunday and consists in an incomplete playoff table of 32 fighters.
-The number of qualified fighters depends on the number of participants (maximum 20% eliminated).
+Elimination round takes place on Sunday and consists in a playoff table of 16 fighters.
+The number of qualified fighters depends on the number of participants (maximum 20% eliminated): if necessary, the Board may decide to produce an incomplete 32-round to settle the last ones.

 6. Rules for fighters